Marine protected areas of South Africa: History

 Operation Phakisa is a South African government initiative intended to accelerate the implementation of solutions on critical development issues identified in the National Development Plan (NDP) 2030.
 Phakisa means "hurry up" in Sesotho and is intended to indicate urgency.
 The intention is to produce clear targets and plans and involves collaboration between key stakeholders in public and private sectors, academics and civil society organisations.
 The purposes stated for the new MPAs include facilitation of sustainable fisheries and use by other economic sectors, as well as the protection of offshore species and ecosystems.
 The 2008 NPAES was revised in 2016 and prioritised conservation of the areas gazetted following the Phakisa process.

 The Marine Protection Services and Ocean Governance focus area is tasked with the development of an integrated governance framework for the exclusive economic zone to allow sustainable growth of the ocean economy.

 Extent

-The EEZ of South Africa has a total area of approximately 1,547,576 km^{2}.
+The EEZ of South Africa has a total area of approximately 1,547,576 km2.